Did you know that Prostate Cancer is one of the three leading causes of cancer in Singaporean males?

 - Tadalafil (Cialis)

-Studies have shown that the use of this oral medication as penile rehabilitation after nerve-sparing is effective.
+In the end, it has been shown that the use of this oral medication after nerve-sparing is effective.

 2. Intracavernosal Injection (ICI)